On large deviations in the averaging principle for SDE's with a "full dependence", correction

 if $\delta''$ and $\Delta$ are small enough,

-(however, $\Delta\le \Delta(\delta'')$ is \underline{not} required!), and assuming all our curves start at $x_0$ at time zero (hence, we do not include the starting point into the definition of $\varphi^\Delta$).
-Here for discretised curves we use the metric,
+(notice that here $\Delta\le \Delta(\delta'')$ is \emph{not} required), and assuming all our curves start at $x_0$ at time zero (hence, we do not include the starting point into the definition of $\varphi^\Delta$).
+Here for discretized curves we use the metric,